Municue

 DART Briefing on City of Dallas Transit Orientation Development (TOD) Randall Park Patrick Kennedy Caitlan Holland

-#1Application requesting relief from street frontage requirements along Corinth Street for a property in Planned Development District 317 (Cedars Area Special Purpose District), located at the northwest corner of Park Avenue and Corinth Street.
-Staff recommends approval subject to the site plan.
+#1Application requesting relief from street frontage requirements along Corinth Street per site plan in Planned Development District 317 (Cedars Area Special Purpose District) at the northwest corner of Park Avenue and Corinth Street; staff recommends approval subject to the site plan.

-#2Application for a new Specific Use Permit to allow alcoholic beverage sales in conjunction with a general merchandise or food store larger than 3,500 square feet within a D-1 Liquor Control Overlay on CR-zoned property at the north corner of Lovett Avenue and Military Pkwy.
-Staff recommends approval subject to site plan and conditions.
+#2Application for a new Specific Use Permit allowing alcoholic beverage sales in a general merchandise or food store larger than 3,500 sq ft within a D-1 Liquor Control Overlay on a CR Community Retail District property at the corner of Lovett Avenue and Military Pkwy; staff recommends approval subject to site plan and conditions.

-#3Application to establish a new Planned Development Subdistrict on property currently zoned HC Heavy Commercial Subdistrict within Planned Development District 193 (Oak Lawn Special Purpose District), at the east corner of Maple Avenue and Mahon Street.
-Staff recommends approval subject to a conceptual plan and conditions.
+#3Application for a new Planned Development Subdistrict on HC Heavy Commercial property within Planned Development District 193 (Oak Lawn Special Purpose District) at the east corner of Maple Avenue and Mahon Street; staff recommends approval subject to a conceptual plan and conditions.

 Carried: 13 to 0